johnpark144/johnpark144/README.md

 ✔️ E-mail : vyckd354@gmail.com

+✔️ LinkedIn : in/yeonghwan-park-203b73218

 ✔️ Github : johnpark144

 ```
 Hi!
-I am a front-end developer who is being developed and developing as a full-stack developer.🧑‍💻
+I am a savvy front-end developer who is being developed and developing as a full-stack developer.🧑‍💻
 I am eagerly longing to be a good full-stack developer, That is my life-goal.

 ```